 The accepted quantities for this work will be paid for at the contract unit price per ton for QC/QA-HMA, of the type specified, - SMA, complete in place.

-Payment for furnishing, calibrating, and operating the profilograph, and furnishing profile information will be made in accordance with 401.22.
+Payment for furnishing, calibrating, operating the inertial profiler, and furnishing IRI profile information will be made in accordance with 401.18.